 Sooner or later, much of the country will be inundated by a storm.
 At this time of year, snow storms and blizzards reign.
 Is your pantry ready to make the most of your time at home?

 Recently, more than half of the country has dealt with stay-at-home weather.
 Whether you have experienced the rains in the Northwest, the mountain snows, the blizzards of the northern plains, or just plain winter in the northeast, it’s a good time to keep a well stocked pantry.
 We’ve prepared a Blizzard Ready SnowKit.

 We have had a lot of fun looking around the warehouse, selecting great Italian foods we’d enjoy while snowed in!
 These are the meals and snacks we enjoy between rounds of shoveling.

 Riflessi, a great Tuscan extra virgin olive oil from Fonte di Foiano.
 With great aroma and medium intensity, this can be a divine workhorse as it pairs well with a range of great foods.

-Passata from Quattrociocchi is a base of sauce or pizza.
+Passata from Mirogallo is a base of sauce or pizza.
 Add herbs of your choice to enliven you meal.